More Amphibian Adventures

 weekend on Catalina Island, twenty-

-spotted a fully-
+Catalina I spotted a fully-

 In the meantime, active pilots still lovingly keep the old birds aloft.
 The Goose debuted in 1938, and the Widgeon appeared a couple of years later, so parts are hard to come by, but those old planes just keep on flying.
-One of the pilots who carry the Grumman torch, so to speak, is Steve Harvey, son of Bill Harvey of the old Harvey’s Flying Service, who continues his father’s bush pilot legacy with his beautiful white, yellow and blue Widgeon.
+One of the pilots who carry the Grumman torch, so to speak, is Steve Harvey, son of Bill Harvey of the old Harvey Flying Service, who continues his father’s bush pilot legacy with his beautiful white, yellow and blue Widgeon.
 Another is Fred Ball, who flew Grumman Goose for PenAir when it was operating out of Kodiak in the late 1990’s.
-The story of the Goose and Widgeon around Kodiak Island today is the subject of another section of this series, appropriately titled “Goose and Widgeon: Still Flying!”
+The story of the Goose and Widgeon around Kodiak Island today is the subject of another section of this series, titled “Goose and Widgeon: Still Flying!”